AdrianBaugh/PetSittingService/web/docs/index.md

 ```html
 <header class="header" id="header"></header>
 ```
 This is the header section of the webpage.
-It has a class "header" applied to it and an "id" attribute set to "header".
+It has a class "header" applied to it and an "id" attribute set to "header."
 The header is dynamically by JavaScript.

 - Search Form:
 ```html